dagnall53/MarineMultiDisplay/README.md

 There are three JSON files that control operations:
 The "config.txt". controls WiFi settings and major display modes, and is backed up by EEPROM, so that the SD card is not essential for basic operations.
 Vconfig.txt and colortest.txt are only stored on the SD and are related mainly to Victron BLE functions.
-In the config.txt you can select which 'page' is displayed after startup by changing the number: "Start_Page" 4 is the quad display and the default.
+In the config.txt you can select which 'pageIndex' is displayed after startup by changing the number: "Start_Page" 4 is the quad display and the default.
 From version 3.97, you can select what is displayed in the various 'quarters' with the JAVASCRIPT entries: e.g.  "FourWayBR": "SOG",
       "FourWayBL": "DEPTH",